Song-Jingyu/CRKD/README.md

 ### Training
 We provide pretrained student and teacher models to reproduce our results on nuScenes.
 For the training details of the student and teacher models, please refer to [BEVFusion](https://github.com/mit-han-lab/bevfusion).

+Note: please change the teacher and student checkpoint path to yours in the config files before running any experiment!

 For LiDAR-camera teacher model, please run: